dhis2-metadata/NCD_HTN/docs/ncd_htn-design.md

 ## User groups

 The users are assigned to the appropriate user group based on their role within the system.
 Sharing for other objects in the package may be adjusted depending on the set up.
-Refer to the[DHIS2 Documentation on sharing](https://docs.dhis2.org/en/topics/metadata/crvs-mortality/rapid-mortality-surveillance-events/installation.html#sharing) for more information.
+Refer to the [DHIS2 Documentation on sharing](https://docs.dhis2.org/en/topics/metadata/crvs-mortality/rapid-mortality-surveillance-events/installation.html#sharing) for more information.

 | User group | Dashboard | Program Metadata | Program data |
 |-|-|-|-|